CBB752Spring2017/final-project-2-1-team1-team-2-1-1/index.md

 And the three sgRNA are as follows:
 `CGTTCCCTTTAATTGCCTGC`; and
-`ACGTTCCATTGCGTGGCGCC`
+`ACGTTCCATTGCGTGGCGCC`.

 Both sgRNAs yielded an on-target site and two off-target sites (one on forward strand, one on reverse strand) in the output.
-The resulting output file can be found in Katya's gRNAtargets.txt file in the Crispr_2.1 folder.
+The resulting output file can be found in Katya's `gRNAtargets.txt` file in the `Crispr_2.1 folder`.

 ### Pipeline: